CPSSD/rabble/services/search/bleve/README.md

 This searcher internally uses [bleve](http://blevesearch.com/).
 This was chosen because it's a small dependency and is easy to work with.

 For a large instance, a better solution would be Lucene or ElasticSearch.
-These solutions aren't built-in at the time of writing, so you would have to write one yourself.

 ## Properties